naithanianshul/branch-prediction-simulator/README.md

 A branch prediction simulator with bimodal, gshare and a hybrid predictor that selects between the bimodal and the gshare predictor using a chooser table of 2-bit counters.

 To run the simulator first compile the code by executing the command 'make'.<br/>
-The format of the command to run the cache simulation is:
+The format of the command to run the branch prediction simulator is:

 * To run Bimodal Predictor -
 >./sim<br/>